-Jason Frazier has more than 18 years of expertise in technology startups and venture capital, having previously held senior-level technology positions at various companies.
+Jason Frazier has more than 20 years of expertise in technology startups and venture capital, having previously held senior-level technology positions at various companies.
 He has been blessed to work for and alongside the most talented innovators, disrupters, and visionaries of Silicon Valley, affectionately known as “The PayPal Mafia”.
-He joined Mason-McDuffie Mortgage in 2009, with the goal of building a new mortgage experience from the ground up.
-He was promoted to CIO in 2015 and was named as the company’s chief strategy officer in 2017.
+He is the Founder & Head Geek of The Agent Marketer, COO of OpenToClose, advisor to Blend, and the NEST Blockchain Platform.
+Jason continues to leverage his digital mortgage expertise into golden advice for HousingWire's LendingLife community.

 Investing in a social media strategy is an all or nothing play if you are in real estate or lending.
 It is especially important if you are in this business for legacy because brand building takes time.
 Either you are going to take the time to brand yourself correctly, or you are just wasting your time and, by extension, money.